 The behind the scenes drama didn't stop them from creating a great game.
 While WipEout's vehicles hovered and Rollcage's could flip, the gimmick here is zorbing.
 That's right, you race down the track in a futuristic, ball-like hover-bike.
 You can bounce of walls like a pinball, or zip round tubular tunnels at any angle.
 It makes for an exciting and challenging game.

 The speed ramps up pretty quickly, so it takes some skill to dodge walls, pits and debris littering the roads, waiting to bring you to a dead stop.
 For a better race, you'll need to master the other ability available to you: jumping.
-These can often help you round tight corners or pass an annoying opponent who won't get out of your way.
+A well-timed bounce can often help you round tight corners or pass an annoying opponent who won't get out of your way.
 It's also the best way to tackle some obstacles too.
 The faster you're going, the higher and longer you'll jump.
-Be careful, though as you might sail into the black abyss that surrounds the track.
-Your jumping is also limited to metre, found above the boost gauge on the HUD.
+Be careful, though, as you might sail into the black abyss that surrounds the track.
+Your jumping is also limited to a metre, found above the boost gauge on the HUD.
 You can refill it by collecting the blue pyramids, which aren't as plentiful as the green, but then again you won't run out of them as quickly.

 There are only six tracks, and one vehicle to choose from making the content and replayability quite sparse.
 Your enemies do have distinct personalities too, but not quite so unique as the fellow racers in Fatal Racing.
 As a result of the lack of things to do (which may or may not have been due to the company's troubles), the difficulty is ramped up.
 Not only are you required to finish in the top three to progress to the next track, but you are on a tight time limit too.
 You'll need to perfect your laps to make it to the end and track memorization is the key.